coroo/superyou-automated-testing/README.md

 ## Configuration

 You need to update some variable inside of `config.robot`.
-More description, please find detail at <a href="#more-configuration">More Configuration Section</a>
+More description, please find detail at <a href="#detail-configuration-section">Detail Configuration Section</a>
 <br/>

 ## Run Your Automation